charlieegan3/personal-website/source/blog/2013-03-03-the-ranking-users.html.markdown

 Not all sites openly display a users rank, most still rank users in the background, but I’m interested in the systems that make ranks visible.
 Common examples would be forums, Foursquare check-ins + badges and I suppose tweets and followers to an extent.
 These are all numbers that show the level of engagement with the site and this information can be very useful.

-Displaying such information to users allows them to formulate behaviors towards each other.
+Displaying such information to users allows them to formulate behaviours towards each other.

 Certainly in forums this is very important - I know it is at macrumors.com.
 Your rank and the time you’re been a member is often what an argument boils down to.
 It also effects the way in which people respond to you and your posts - it’s quite interesting really.